Skip to main content

 Your health information is a detailed narrative of your life, encompassing your sleep patterns, metabolic responses, hormonal cycles, and even your emotional states.
 Understanding how to protect this narrative is the first step toward reclaiming your biological autonomy in a digital world.

 Many wellness applications, particularly those offered at no cost, operate on a business model where your personal data is the actual product.
 This is a critical distinction to grasp.
 The exchange is one of information for service.
-While this is a common practice in the digital economy, the sensitivity of elevates the stakes considerably.
+While this is a common practice in the digital economy, the sensitivity of health data elevates the stakes considerably.

 Your aggregated and anonymized data can be sold to third parties, including data brokers, marketing firms, and research institutions.
 While some of this data may contribute to broader health insights, it is also used for targeted advertising and consumer profiling.
-The first principle of digital wellness is to recognize has immense value, and you have the right to know how that value is being leveraged.
+The first principle of digital wellness is to recognize that your data has immense value, and you have the right to know how that value is being leveraged.

 Assessing an app’s security begins with a shift from passive user to informed steward of your own health narrative.